coky-t/owasp-mastg-ja/Document/0x06d-Testing-Data-Storage.md

 #### 概要

-Common wisdom suggest to save as little sensitive data as possible on permanent local storage.
-However, in most practical scenarios, a least some types user-related data need to be stored.
-For example, asking the user to enter a highly complex password every time the app is started isn't a great idea from a usability perspective.
-As a result, most apps must locally cache some kind of session token.
-Other types of sensitive data, such as personally identifyable information, might also be saved if the particular scenario calls for it.

-Fortunately, Apple's data storage APIs allow developers to make use of the crypto hardware available in every iOS device.
-Provided that these APIs are used correclty, key data and files can be secured using hardware-backed 256 bit AES encryption.
+As already mentioned many times in this guide, as little sensitive data as possible should be saved on permanent local storage.
+However, in most practical scenarios, a least some types user-related data needs to be stored.
+Fortunately, iOS offers secure storage APIs allow developers to make use of the crypto hardware available in every iOS device.
+Provided that these APIs are used correctly, key data and files can be secured using hardware-backed 256 bit AES encryption.

--- [TODO: Where data shouldn't be saved:] --

-* CoreData/SQLite データベース
-* NSUserDefaults
-* プロパティリスト (Plist) ファイル
-* プレーンファイル

-##### The Keychain

-The iOS Keychain is used to securely store short, sensitive bits of data, such as encryption keys and session tokens.
-It is implemented as an SQLite database that can be accessed only through Keychain APIs.
-The Keychain database is encrypted using the device Key and the user PIN/password (if one has been set by the user).

-By default, each app only can access Keychain created by itself.
-Access can however be shared between apps signed by the same developer by using the "access groups" feature.
-Access to the Keychain is managed by the securityd daemon, which grants access based on the app's <code>Keychain-access-groups</code>, <code>application-identifier</code> and <code>application-group</code> entitlements.

-The KeyChain API consists of the following main operations with self-explaining names:

-- SecItemAdd
-- SecItemUpdate
-- SecItemCopyMatching
-- SecItemDelete

-Keychain data is protected using a class structure similar to the one used for file encryption (see also iOS platfom overview).

-Items added with the SecItemAdd call are encoded as a binary plist and encrypted with using an 128 bit AES per-item key.

-Note that larger blobs of data are not to meant to be saved directly in the keychain.
-That's what the Data Protection API is for (which also makes use of the Keychain).

-##### The Data Protection API
+##### Data Protection API

 App developers can leverage the iOS *Data Protection* APIs to implement fine-grained access control for user data stored in flash memory.
 The API is built on top of the Secure Enclave, a coprocessor that provides cryptographic operations for Data Protection key management.
 A device-specific hardware key is embedded into the secure enclave, ensuring the integrity of Data Protection even if the operating system kernel is compromised.

 The data protection architecture is based on a hierarchy of keys.
 The hardware key sits at the top of this hierarchy, and can be used to "unlock" so-called class keys which are associated with different device states (e.g. locked / unlocked).

 Every file stored in the iOS file system is encrypted with its own, individual per-file key, which is contained in the file metadata.
-The metadata is encrypted with the file system key and wrapped with one of the class keys, depending on the protection class selected by the app when creating the the Keychain item.
+The metadata is encrypted with the file system key and wrapped with one of the class keys, depending on the protection class selected by the app when creating the file.

 <img src="Images/Chapters/0x06d/key_hierarchy_apple.jpg" width="500px"/>
 *iOS Data Protection Key Hierarchy <sup>[3]</sup>*

 Files can be assigned one of four protection classes:

 - Complete Protection (NSFileProtectionComplete): This class key is protected with a key derived from the user passcode and the device UID.
-It is wiped from memory shortly after the device is locked, makimg the data inaccessible until the user unlocks the device.
+It is wiped from memory shortly after the device is locked, making the data inaccessible until the user unlocks the device.

 - Protected Unless Open (NSFileProtectionCompleteUnlessOpen): Behaves similar to Complete Protection, but if the file is opened when unlocked, the app can continue to access the file even if the user locks the device.
 This is implemented using asymmetric elliptic curve cryptography <sup>[3]</sip>.